NeptuneMagicSauce/CatPi/README.md

 # TODO

-- test inf and nan on arm

 - emacs lsp-treemacs-errors-list does not work great, find better

 - write crash log to a file

-- more debug settings:
-  - load cell polling, refresh frequency : to test
-  - load cell polling, timeout (for cpu consumption when unplugged): to test
-  - duration of button/relay press (<-> quantity)
-  - minimum weight for bowl is empty
-  - two pins of HX711
-  - gain?
-  - duration of confirm tare

 - better gui layout
   frequent buttons bigger